Support the Principles of Good Governance in Environmental Management

 - Regular reporting of activities to the community

-APW is also committed to working with partners in the Maasai Steppe to provide good governance and leadership training at the Noloholo Environmental Center.
+APW is helping these committees to become formally and legally recognized in Tanzania.
+We are committed to working with partners in the Maasai Steppe to provide good governance and leadership training at the Noloholo Environmental Center.